Galope-Jhean/recipe_api/readme.md

   - **Responses**:
     - **200 OK**: Returns a list of comments.
     - **404 Not Found**: If the recipe does not exist.

+### Search Endpoint
+    - Search a recipe by recipe name or ingredient